Activate SSL / TLS / HTTPS - Renew Certificates

 Prequesites

-1. A valid local certificate must exist in menu Certificates → Local certificates.
+1. A valid local certificate must exist in the menu Certificates → Local certificates

 The certificate can be uploaded via Certificates → Local certificates using the button at the bottom left: